sliang11/Active-Model-Selection-for-PUTSC/README.md

     Mabel González Castellanos, Christoph Bergmeir, Isaac Triguero, Yanet Rodríguez, José Manuel Benítez: On the stopping criteria for k-Nearest Neighbor in positive unlabeled time series classification problems.
 Inf.
 Sci.
 328: 42-59 (2016)

 As with MITDB data, we used the entire record (a small proportion of the data is discarded in the preprocessing phase) which was not separated into training and testing sets by the original contributors.
-The file "201_A_pyramid_TRAIN.tsv" was the Data folder is named this way only to facilite file reading by our code.
+The file "201_A_pyramid_TRAIN.tsv" was the Data folder is named this way only to facilitate file reading by our code.
 It does NOT correspond to an actual training set.